Fluoxetine: Depression

 Fluoxetine is approved for the treatment of major depression in children and adults.
-Meta-analyses of trials in adults conclude that fluoxetine modestly outperforms placebo.
+A meta-analysis of trials in adults concluded that fluoxetine modestly outperforms placebo.
 Fluoxetine may be less effective than other antidepressants, but has high acceptability.

 For children and adolescents with moderate-to-severe depressive disorder, fluoxetine seems to be the best treatment (either with or without cognitive behavioural therapy, although fluoxetine alone does not appear to be superior to CBT alone) but more research is needed to be certain, as effect sizes are small and the existing evidence is of dubious quality.
-A 2022 systematic review of the two original blinded-control trials used to approve the use of fluoxetine in children and adolescents with depression found that both of the control trials were severely flawed, and did not demonstrate the efficacy of the medication.
+A 2022 systematic review and trial restoration of the two original blinded-control trials used to approve the use of fluoxetine in children and adolescents with depression found that both of the trials were severely flawed, and therefore did not demonstrate the safety or efficacy of the medication.
+In 2025, a trial restoration of the influential TADS study found that fluoxetine had not been superior to placebo in the treatment of depressed adolescents, contradicting previously reported results used in meta-analyses and guidelines.

 Obsessive–compulsive disorder

 Fluoxetine is effective in the treatment of obsessive–compulsive disorder (OCD) for adults.
 It is also effective for treating OCD in children and adolescents.
 The American Academy of Child and Adolescent Psychiatry state that SSRIs, including fluoxetine, should be used as first-line therapy in children, along with cognitive behavioral therapy (CBT), for the treatment of moderate to severe OCD.